logic-gates

 XOR Gate Component

-By using a tree of XOR gates, you can generate a parity bit for a 64-bit data bus in just 6 gate delays ($\log_2(64) = 6$).
+By using a tree of XOR gates, you can generate a parity bit for a 64-bit data bus in just 6 gate delays (log2(64)=6\log_2(64) = 6).
 This happens on every single memory write in high-end servers.

-• Lesson 12: Boolean Algebra & De Morgan (The math)
+• Boolean Algebra & De Morgan (The math)

-• Lesson 20: Propagation Delay & Timing Diagrams (The performance)
+• Propagation Delay & Timing Diagrams (The performance)

-• Lesson 31: Decoders (The primary application of multi-input AND)
+• Decoders (The primary application of multi-input AND)

-The jump from 2-input gates to multi-input systems is your first real step into computer architecture.
-It’s where you stop thinking about "logic" and start thinking about "systems."
+The jump from 2-input gates to multi-input systems is the first step into computer architecture — where correctness is necessary but performance is the real design challenge.